EllangoK/ComfyUI-post-processing-nodes/README.md

 ## Node List

+ - ArithmeticBlend: Blends two images using arithmetic operations like addition, subtraction, and difference.
  - Blend: Blends two images together with a variety of different modes
+ - Blur: Applies a Gaussian blur to the input image, softening the details
  - CannyEdgeDetection: Applies Canny edge detection to the input image
  - ColorCorrect: Adjusts the color balance, temperature, hue, brightness, contrast, saturation, and gamma of an image
+ - Dissolve: Creates a grainy blend of two images using random pixels based on a dissolve factor.
  - Dither: Reduces the color information in an image by dithering, resulting in a patterned, pixelated appearance
+ - DodgeAndBurn: Adjusts image brightness using dodge and burn effects based on a mask and intensity.
  - FilmGrain: Adds a film grain effect to the image, along with options to control the temperature, and vignetting
  - Glow: Applies a blur with a specified radius and then blends it with the original image.
 Creates a nice glowing effect.
- - GaussianBlur: Applies a Gaussian blur to the input image, softening the details
  - KMeansQuantize: Reduce the amount of colors in an image from 0-256
  - PixelSort: Rearranges the pixels in the input image based on their values, and input mask.
 Creates a cool glitch like effect.
  - Pixelize: Applies a pixelization effect, simulating the reducing of resolution